sourcegraph/about/handbook/sales/common_customer_questions.md

 > You can [set up Sourcegraph](https://docs.sourcegraph.com/#quickstart) and see value in 5 minutes.
 Most of our customers tell us Sourcegraph is one of the easiest applications to maintain, but we're happy to give a more precise estimate of the burden if you help us understand the environment in which you intend to deploy Sourcegraph.
 As a specific data point, one of our large customers reported that maintaining Sourcegraph for 1,000+ daily users takes ~5% of a single person's time.

 ## Is Sourcegraph a platform, tool, or application?
+TODO

 Usually this question means the person has the following concerns: